 First-time set-up is pleasantly slick.
-The Stick automatically installs any available software updates, quickly and easily connects to your wi-fi and, predictably, links to your Amazon account.
-The video that introduces you to your new device is useful, but sets off any Alexa device already in the room.
+The stick automatically installs any available software updates, quickly and easily connects to your wi-fi and, predictably, links to your Amazon account.
+The video that introduces you to your new device is useful, but it also sets off any Alexa device already in the room.

 Once the initial set-up is complete there are still a few more advanced options worth exploring.
 The option to play all content in its native frame rate is turned off by default and we’d strongly recommend turning it on.
 The Fire TV Stick 4K is also by default set to always output HDR, effectively upconverting standard dynamic range content to rather inauthentic effect - we’d recommend you also change that while in the setting menus.

 Home screens are bright, colourful, and feature prominent artwork advertising Amazon’s latest content, menus are bold, sharp and clear, and operation throughout is snappy and smooth.
-And while the Prime Video app has become a nightmare when it comes to finding Ultra HD content, it’s given a little more prominence here and is actually presented in search results.
+And while the Prime Video app on other devices is invariably a nightmare when it comes to finding Ultra HD content, it’s given a little more prominence here and is actually presented in search results.
 Hallelujah!